 Development of the Intervention Manual

-- Practical guidelines with tips and tricks on how to develop and implement a similar intervention in any other country
+- Practical guidelines with tips and tricks on how to develop and implement a similar intervention in any other country.

-The manual will include practical frameworks for presentations on the approach that could be used in the community and ready-to-use communication materials.
-Due to the differences in contextual factors between countries in –for instance– Northern, Southern, or Eastern regions of Europe, this guide will include region specific tips for implementation in different settings according to the information gained during the development and implementation of the pilot model in seven EU member states.
+The manual will include practical frameworks for presentations of the approach that could be used in the community and ready-to-use communication materials.
+Due to the differences in contextual factors between countries in –for instance– Northern, Southern, or Eastern regions of Europe, this guide will include region specific tips for implementation in different settings, according to the information gained during the development and implementation of the pilot model in seven EU member states.
 The model should allow for a seamless match in a local community.